 5. Constant equipment failures

-Cause delays, frustrations and additional costs.
+Cause delays, frustrations, and additional costs.
 Frequent equipment failures could be caused by discontented personnel deliberately sabotaging the equipment, it could be a result of poorly skilled operators who don’t use the machine correctly, or it could be that the contractor doesn’t have the money for new equipment or to maintain the equipment properly.
 But poorly maintained equipment could also be a result of poor management.

-6. High rate of absenteeism
+6. A high rate of absenteeism